Missing grip security

 Cause - too large relief wing

-Can limit the reach around in dangerous situations
+Can limit the outreach in dangerous situations

-Relief wing must be placed as far outside as possible for a secure grip
+The relief wing must be placed as far outside as possible for a secure grip

-The unloading wing must be placed as far outside as possible to keep the carpal tunnel exit largely free and reduce the pressure.
+The relief wing must be placed as far outside as possible to keep the carpal tunnel exit largely free and reduce the pressure.
 In addition, the relief wing, which is located at the very edge and deeply extends downwards, provides support and a secure grip.